bengfarrell/rgf-blog/content/blog/2007-04-27-elaines-on-franklin-downtown-chapel-hill.md

 ---
-title: "Elaine's on Franklin (Downtown Chapel Hill)"
+title: "Elaine's on Franklin"
-date: "2007-04-27"
+date: "2006-11-04"
 categories:
-  - "dining-chapel-hill-nc"
   - "restaurants"
 tags:
   - "chapel-hill"
   - "elaines-on-franklin"
 ---

-**Elaine's on Franklin** 454 West Franklin Street Chapel Hill, NC
+454 West Franklin Street\
+Chapel Hill, NC

 Elaine's offers an awesome 3-course tasting for only $30 on Thursdays and Fridays before 7pm.
 It's hard to beat that price, so take advantage, even though my review isn't glowing.